 We'll riot in the streets, crowd the lobbies of hospitals and storm the halls of Congress.
 We will not be ignored.
 And we'll force meaningful change.
 After all, as the recent documentary How to Survive a Plague reminds us, the gay community and others mobilized themselves during the AIDS crisis to great effect, with demonstrations, media coverage and pressure on Congress, the Administration and the research establishment.

 The same thing is possible today, right?

-Nominated for an Academy Award, director David France's film recounts how, in the 80's and early 90's, the AIDS crisis aroused an astoundingly effective response in the U.S. when virtually every person who contracted the virus died from it.
-Today there are affordable treatments that work for many people over the long term.
-The AIDS crisis appears at least to the general public to be over, despite the 1.8 million deaths due to AIDS worldwide in 2010 alone.
+Nominated last week for an Academy Award, director David France's film recounts how, in the 80's and early 90's, the AIDS crisis aroused an astoundingly effective response in the U.S. when virtually every person who contracted the virus died from it.
+Today, there are affordable treatments that work for many people over the long term.
+The AIDS crisis appears at least to the general public to be over, despite the 1.8 million deaths due to AIDS world-wide in 2010 alone.